-What Is Change Control?
+What Is a Change Control Process?

 Although change control and change management are related terminologies, the two have significant differences.